whage/thesis/thesis.md

 **TODO:find what methods are used for comparing type systems**

-In the following, I'm going to introduce the type systems of an exotic assortment of languages.
+In the following, I'm going to examine list of programming languages.
+My goal is to introduce a wide range of type systems concepts with concrete examples.

+The languages:

+- Assembly
+- Javascript
+- Python
+- C/C++
+- Java
+- Clojure `*`
+- Go
+- ML languages (Ocaml, Haskell, Elm)
+- Agda / Idris/ Coq `*`
+- Rust `*`

-The languages were selected so that each one features a different concept or idea with regards to type systems.
+The languages were selected based on my interests and so that each one features a different concept or idea with regards to type systems.
+My original goal with this thesis was to gain a deeper understanding of programming language concepts and try out some languages that I've been interested in for a long time.
-My aim is to introduce a wide range of type systems concepts with concrete examples of real programming languages.

-**TODO: more info? "existential types"?**
+Items marked with an asterix (\*) are languages with which I had no prior experience.
+I'll focus on their type systems based on material I found as well as my own experiences with the language.
+I'll highlight notable features and also weaknesses.

 ...